Home » Europe » Schengen Area – Everything You Need to Know

 Netherlands Schengen Country

-With its colourful tulips, delicious cheese, and windmills, the Netherlands is one of the founding members of the EU, the Eurozone, the G10, NATO, the OECD, the WTO, and the Schengen Agreement, signed on June 14, 1985.
+With its colorful tulips, delicious cheese, and windmills, the Netherlands is one of the founding members of the EU, the Eurozone, the G10, NATO, the OECD, the WTO, and the Schengen Agreement, signed on June 14, 1985.

 13. Poland